About the PAS

 Our Vision

-A world that understands the nature and consequences of Pernicious Anaemia and where there is easily accessible information, advice and support for sufferers of Pernicious Anaemia and their families and friends.
+A world that understands the nature and consequences of Pernicious Anaemia and where there is easily accessible information, advice and support for people with (suspected) Pernicious Anaemia and their families and friends.

 The Society’s Trustees